Brett-Tanner/Journal/2024/Jul_24.md

 ## July 22nd

+- [x] Come up with a way to stop parents registering blank invoices

+### LMS

+- Support pages styling
+  - [x] Form
+    - Add images to form & controller
+      - [x] Validate images are of correct type
+      - [x] Add image attachments to support messages
+      - [x] Show them in request/message views
+    - [x] Priority toggles
+    - [x] File upload
+  - [x] Separate the index into active/resolved

+## July 23rd

+- Come up with a way to stop parents registering blank invoices
+  - [] And show them in index
+  - [] And show them in the list so they can be deleted if they exist
+  - [] Fix the one Leroy messaged me about
+  - [] Fix 6964
+  - [] Delete the spare 'Kokono Teshima'
 - [] Possible issue with Magome SM link to old summer school 2023
 - Need some way of doing the early bird discounts for parties
   - They could be different per school